hickory-dns/hickory-dns/crates/recursor/README.md

-**NOTICE** This project has been rebranded to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-recursor](https://crates.io/crates/hickory-recursor), from `0.24` and onward.

 # Overview

 Trust-DNS Recursor is a library which implements recursive resolution for DNS.
 This is currently experimental, test coverage is low and full scope of tests haven't been determined yet.